 Marked by the massive bulk of Liberty Bell and Early Winters spires, Highway 20 — also known as the North Cascades Scenic Highway — is a designated byway located on the Cascade Loop.
 It is surrounded by jagged peaks and valleys, waterfalls and more than 300 glaciers within the North Cascades National Park.
 Several peaks rise well above 9,000 feet in elevation!
 Not surprisingly, hiking, climbing and camping are hugely popular here.
 (A nice perk about North Cascades National Park is that there is no entry fee, a rarity among national parks.)
-Get complete contact details for the North Cascades National Park inside the pullout map in this guide.

 Continue onward and upward until you reach the brilliant turquoise-colored Ross and Diablo lakes.
 Views from these glacier-fed lakes reach north to Canada and south into the most-glaciated valley in North America outside of Alaska.
 Colonial Creek and Newhalem campgrounds offer the most vehicle-accessible campsites in the park with summer programs and ancient forest hikes.

-Near Newhalem, chat with park rangers, check out maps, exhibits, audio-visual displays, trails and viewpoints at the North Cascades National Park Visitor Center.
+Chat with park rangers, check out maps, exhibits, audio-visual displays, trails and viewpoints at the North Cascades National Park Visitor Center.
 Learn about local history and stretch your legs at the Skagit Information Center, nearby Ladder Creek Falls Trail, and the Trail of the Cedars (see permit info.)

 Marblemount is the first full-service community you reach on the western slope of Highway 20.
 Rockport State Park offers numerous places to hike through forests with sweeping views of the Skagit River (see permit info.)
 The upper Skagit Valley supports a growing list of recreational experiences including fishing, camping, river rafting, snowmobiling, hiking and wildlife watching.